amontalenti/elements-of-python-style/README.md

 Python started with `setuptools` and `easy_install`, later added `pip`, which definitely improved over `easy_install`.
 But then, later, people realized pinning was useful for the way Python was deployed, so someone built `pip-tools`.
 Around the same time, Anaconda, one of the commercial sponsors of the scientific Python community that often faced dependency hell, worked furiously on `conda`.
 Even Guido van Rossum, Python's creator, once told the Anaconda  team that packaging was "uninteresting" to the core team, and thus greenlit the development of `conda` as a project in the community.

 Then in the last couple years, a couple of well-known Python F/OSS folks built `poetry` and `pipenv`.
 They are great projects, but they are new alternatives to `pip`.
 So, we face a paradox of choice.
-It's just the free-wheeling nature of a very open F/OSS community, especially since the Python core team has decided not to "bless" any one or another packaging/installer tool (except to ratify `pyproject.toml` for packaging and `wheel` for distribution, and even those decisions only happened somewhat recently).
+It's just the free-wheeling nature of a very open F/OSS community, especially since the Python core team has decided not to "bless" any one or another packaging/installer tool (though they have ratified `pyproject.toml` for packaging and `wheel` as a distribution format).

 When one really thinks about it, though, the only "schism" in the community is between PyPI and Conda.